High-fibre foods and diet

 Remember to drink sufficient fluid

 Dietary fibre absorbs fluid so it’s important to drink enough liquid, including water.
-As a rule of thumb, having urine that’s clear rather than yellow (except first thing in the morning) is a sign that you’re getting enough fluid.
+As a rule of thumb, having urine that’s straw coloured or lighter (except first thing in the morning) is a sign that you’re getting enough fluid.